sporksmith/dev-journal/mq-test/README.md

 ## Writing to the queue

-Unfortunately there doesn't seem to be a way to write messages to the queue from the file API.
-Attempting to do so fails:
+Unfortunately there doesn't seem to be a way to write messages to the queue via the file system API.
+At least, attempting to do so in the obvious way fails:

 ```bash